A Political and Literary Forum

-William Hogeland is the author of three books on the U.S. founding period and a collection of essays on public history.
-His latest book, Autumn of the Black Snake, is forthcoming in May.
+William Hogeland is the author of books on the U.S. founding period and a collection of essays on public history, including Autumn of the Black Snake and The Whiskey Rebellion.

 Hamilton was hardly the hero or scholar invoked by Nussbaum.

 Chief Justice John Roberts and Associate Justice Elena Kagan on the steps of the Supreme Court